-We declares our intention to continuously pursue the sustainability and accessibility of what we do with an even more wide and durable approach.
-The product we design and produce for a “life without barriers” have to realize the inclusion and the accessibility, and can be considered a success only if they are intended to be for everyone and not for a particular category of user, but men and women living in a comfortable space.
+We declare our intention to continuously pursue sustainability and accessibility of what we do with an even wider and more durable approach.
+The products we design and manufacture for a “life without barriers” must fulfill inclusion and accessibility and are considered a success only if they are intended to be for everyone: not for a particular category of users, but for all men and women living in a comfortable space.

-The Design For All bathroom accessories and the many products of our Architectural Hardware range are designed with the purpose to be inclusive: we wish to make excellence accessible to everyone.
+The Design For All bathroom accessories and the many products of our Architectural Hardware range are designed with the purpose to be inclusive: our wish is to make excellence accessible to everyone.

-According to the Centre for Excellence in Universal Design, Universal Design is the design and structure of an environment so that it can be understood, accessed, and used to the greatest extent possible by all people regardless of their age or ability.
+According to the Centre for Excellence in Universal Design, Universal Design is the design and structure of an environment that can be understood, accessed, and used to the greatest extent possible by all people, regardless of their age or ability.

 Principle 1: Equitable Use.
 The design is useful and marketable to people with diverse abilities.